PUP Startup Script

 Basic Format

-Startup script uses simple command format:
+Startup scripts use a simple command format:

 set <property> <value>- One command per line